nicbou/nicolasbouliane.com/frontend/content/blog/ask-nicely.md

     reference
 ---

 I link people to this page when their questions are too vague to answer.
-Read this post, then ask me again.
+Try these tips, and ask again.

 ## What are you trying to do?

-What problem do you want to solve?

-Tell me what you're actually trying to do, not just where you got stuck.
-Sometimes, there is a better way to do things.
-We can avoid an [XY problem](https://xyproblem.info/).
+Tell me what you *actually* want to do, not just your attempted solution.
+Your approach might be wrong.
+I might know a better way to solve your problem.

-> **Bad:** "Help I urgently need a tax ID!"

-> **Good:** "My new employer asks for a tax ID, but I don't have one yet.
-Can I start my new job anyway?"

-## What is the problem?
+## What went wrong?

-Where are you stuck?
-What is blocking you?
-What errors did you get?
-What are the exact symptoms of the problem?

-Tell me exactly what's wrong.
-It's a lot faster if you give me the information I need to help you.
+Tell me where you got stuck.
+Give me enough details to understand the problem.
+If you give me all the information up front, we save a lot of time.

 > **Bad:** "Help my car doesn't work"

 > **Good:** "My 2009 Ford Focus won't start.
 When I turn the key, the dash lights come on, and the radio starts, but the engine does not turn at all."

-## What is your situation?

-Zoom out, and help me understand the whole situation.
-Give me enough information to help you.

-> **Bad:** “Help how do I move to Germany?"

-> **Good:** “I am a Nigerian citizen and I currently live in Hungary.
-I have a university degree in software engineering.
-Can I get a German work visa?”

 ## What have you tried so far?